collebrusco/tm4c-build-debug-nokeil/readme.md

     "overrideGDBServerStartedRegex" : "(?s).*"
 },
 </pre>
 This is a somewhat ugly workaround to run a task from this menu, because the `preLaunchTask` runs what we need, and the rest just opens and immedately closes our debugger.
+If you like having this option, remember for every new project you will need to make sure it is in `.vscode/`.

 ## Using CMSIS to Build